vasswann/beergarden/beer_app/README.md

 - About the design.
 The first go I used MaterialUI, then I changed back to normal CSS.
 Because the project is small, I left the design with vanilla CSS.
   I could choose sass, materialUI or I would build a custom class based css design.

+- the responsive side done with CSS mediaqueries specifying the brake points, and change the grid and the font size.

-- Future implementation - Page pagination.
+- Page pagination.
 Using react-paginate with own style of css

 - Unit testing it's not done yet.